Course Catalogue.

 Course Code: 17-0810-ONL26 / Online / Aug 19 - 20, 2026 More Info REGISTER NOW

-• Apply systems engineering approaches to manage project scope and execution effectively.
+• Apply structured systems engineering approaches to define, control, and manage project scope across the full lifecycle

-• Conduct thorough system design reviews, including SDR, PDR, and CDR, ensuring alignment with project goals.
+• Conduct and participate effectively in system design reviews, including SDR, PDR, and CDR, to support informed technical decisions

-• Monitor and maintain requirements traceability in accordance with contract statements.
+• Establish and maintain requirements traceability from proposal through contract execution

 Description